baroquon/reefpoints/source/posts/2017-08-24-elixir-open-command-with-terminal-emacs.md

 (server-start)
 ```

-We have emacs shell out to our `current_project_name` script, then set
+We have Emacs shell out to our `current_project_name` script, then set
 the `server-name` based on that value.
 Lastly, we call `server-start`
 to boot the server.